Ms. Humphreys is the Learning Enhancement Coordinator at Elsa High School.

 Melissa Lavi is a teacher in Ganeynu.
 She is originally from the UK, but spent eight years in Israel and the last 26 years in Hong Kong.
 Melissa has been teaching at Carmel for the last 18 years.
 Her eldest son recently graduated Elsa High School, having spent his complete schooling experience at Carmel, starting in Tzutzik at a year and a half old.
 Her other two children have also enjoyed many years in the Carmel family and her youngest son is currently in Grade 10.
 Melissa enjoys travelling and spending time with friends and family.

-Vivian Wong is our Mandarin teacher from China.
-She has worked at Carmel for four years.
+Vivian Wong is our Mandarin teacher.
+Originally from China, she has worked at Carmel for five years.
 She got her Bachelor degree in Fu Zhou University in China.
 She has seven years' experience in teaching Mandarin in international schools.
 She loves kids and loves her job.

 Valerie was born in Chesterfield, England and moved to South Africa, with her family, at the age of 13.
 She is a qualified specialist teacher and a registered Educational Psychologist.
 She has worked in the school environment as a classroom teacher, a SEN/Remedial teacher and as an Educational Psychologist for the past 25 years.
 Valerie recently earned a qualification as Clinical Nutrition Therapist.